DonEduardo/SprinklerControl/ESP8266UNO/README.md

 ## Select your board ##

-When you use with UNO board, uncomment the follow line in uartWIFI.h.
+When you use with UNO board, uncomment the follow line in uartWIFIUNO.h.

 	#define UNO

-When you use with MEGA board, uncomment the follow line in uartWIFI.h.
+When you use with MEGA board, uncomment the follow line in uartWIFIUNO.h.

 	#define MEGA

-When you use with Leonardo board, uncomment the follow line in uartWIFI.h.
+When you use with Leonardo board, uncomment the follow line in uartWIFIUNO.h.

 	#define LEO

 ## Connection: ##
 When you use it with UNO board, the connection should be like these:

-ESP8266_TX->D0
+ESP8266_TX->(your softserial recieve pin)

-ESP8266_RX->D1
+ESP8266_RX->1K Resistor->(your softserail transmit pin)

 ESP8266_CHPD->3.3V